What1s1ove/bs-content-challenge/js-and-everyday-data-structures/js-and-everyday-data-structures.md

 ## Map

-`Map` is a data structure that is used to map some values to others.
+`Map` (dictionary, associative array, map) — a data structure that is used to map one value to another.

+JS has a [`new Map` constructor](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Map) out of the box.
+The key difference from a common object is the ability to use any data type (even an object) as a key.

+Usually, using the JS Map constructor is overkill.
+If you need the functionality that the JS Map provides you need to use it.
+But usually a common object is used to build this structure.

-There are some conventions how to build this structure:
+There are some conventions how to configure this structure:

-- Map must have a name by these patterns — `<someValue>To<someValue>` or `<someValue>Map` (the first option is used more often).
+- Map must have a name by one of these patterns — `<someValue>To<someValue>` or `<someValue>Map` (the first pattern is used more often).

 <details>
   <summary>Examples</summary>